sweirich/lambda-n-ways/doc/Part4.md

 Each of these three implementations can be given very similar library interfaces, where all of the tricky stuff is hidden from the user.
 And these interfaces can *also* be automatically instantiated via generic programming.

 In other words, substitution and equality can automatically be generated from the structure of the expression datatype.

 * A binding library for Named representation

-Let's take a look to see how this works. , the job of the binding library is to provide a declarative approach to variable binding.
+Let's take a look to see how this works by looking at the library [SubstH](../lib/Support/SubstH.hs) that provides support for name-based implementations.

+The job of the binding library is to provide a declarative approach to variable binding.

-    type Var = V IdInt
+    type Var = V IdInt             -- concrete, we know we are working with names type Bind a                    -- abstract
-    type Bind a                    -- abstract
+    type Sub a                     -- abstract

+We also have constructors and destructors for our abstract types.

-    bind :: Var -> a -> Bind a     -- maybe use pattern synonyms for these unbind :: Bind a -> (Var, a)
+    bind :: Var -> a -> Bind a
+    unbind :: Bind a -> (Var, a)

+    emptySub :: Sub a
+    singleSub :: Var -> a -> Sub a

-The key part of the library is the declarations of the (overloaded) functions,
+The key part of the library is the declarations of the (overloaded) functions:

     class VarC a where
-      var :: Var -> a
+      var :: Var -> a                -- ASTs that include variables

     class FreeVarsC a where
       freeVars :: a -> VarSet

     class FreeVarsC a => SubstC b a where subst :: Sub b -> a -> a

+plus instances for the `Var` and `Bind` types defined in the library.

     instance FreeVarsC Var
     instance FreeVarsC a => FreeVarsC (Bind a)